-By late morning we will depart southward through the highlands towards the city of Loja and then due east as we descend the eastern Andean slope to the quaint town of Zamora, nestled in the humid foothills of the western Amazon Basin.
-We will make a few key stops along the way in a variety of habitats-we will look for Giant Hummingbird, for example, as we travel through the arid Oña Valley-enjoying a field-lunch and more exciting birding before we reach our lodge by mid-to-late afternoon.
+August 19, Day 3: Pre-breakfast Birding around Dos Chorreras; Drive South to the Andean City of Loja and Then Descend Eastward to the Andean Foothills at Zamora.
+After some optional early morning birding and a hearty breakfast, we will pack up and initiate our drive southward through the highlands towards the city of Loja and then due east as we descend the eastern Andean slope to the quaint town of Zamora, nestled in the humid foothills of the western Amazon Basin.
+We will make a few key stops along the way in a variety of habitats.
+We will look for Giant Hummingbird as we travel through the arid Oña Valley, and stop briefly at a high temperate-zone area of patchy elfin forest along the Acanama sideroad, along with other potential stops as time permits, before we reach our 'new' lodge by mid-to-late afternoon.
 We will then settle into our rooms with time to check out this site's impressive nectar and fruit feeders along with some productive Verbena shrubs.
+A sample of today's species possibilities could include: Torrent Duck; Bearded Guan; Long-tailed Sylph; Rufous-capped Thornbill; Emerald-bellied Puffleg; Plainbreasted (Sharp-shinned) Hawk; Mountain Caracara; Red-faced Parrot; Speckle-faced (White-capped) Parrot; Scaly-naped Amazon; Crescent-faced Antpitta (rare); Pacific Hornero; Line-cheeked Spinetail; Cinnamon Flycatcher & Cliff flycatchers; Sulphur-bellied Tyrannulet; Sierran Elaenia; Fulvous-faced Scrub-Tyrant; Rufous Wren; White-capped Dipper; Chiguanco Thrush; and Black-headed Hemispingus; among quite a few additional possibilities.